rs239/tab_gene_markers/README.md

 ## Examples

-To query the gene expression data for the 4th age group of male Drosophila melanogaster antennae, type the following command:
+To query the gene markers for enteroblast cells in the fly gut:

 ```
 python tab_query.py  --cluster "enteroblast" --organ Gut